-Building bridges has often been a major challenge for engineers.
+Building bridges have often been a major challenge for engineers.
 However, through the 20th Century and into the 21st, bridge building has become increasingly impressive in terms of scale.
 Here are five of the biggest bridges in the world, and what they are used for.

 5. Bang Na Expressway, Thailand